SCAI-BIO/syndat/README.md

 synthetic_post = syndat.postprocessing.normalize_float_precision(real, synthetic)
 ```

-# Evaluation and Visualization of Synthetic Clinical Trial Data
+## Evaluation and Visualization of Synthetic Clinical Trial Data

 An example demonstrating how to compute distribution, discrimination, and correlation scores, as well as how to generate stratified visualizations (gof, raincloud and other plots), is available in `examples/rct_example.py`.

+# Acknowledgements

+This work was done as part of the [NFDI4Health](https://www.nfdi4health.de) Consortium.

+It is currently also being extended as part of the [SYNTHIA](https://www.ihi-synthia.eu/) collaboration.